robertesler/cordova-pd/README.md

 ## Changing Audio Settings
 To change things like sample rate, input channels, etc. look at the PdPlugin.m or PdPlugin.java code in the plugin's intitialize method.
-You will see how the plugin sets these at compile.
+You will see how the plugin sets these.
+Just change whatever settings you need.
 Right now there is no interface to change these any other way.

 ## Instructions for Android